ericywl/photon-rt/README.md

   | -blinn                 | A toggle to use Blinn-Phong specular shading instead (optional)                      |

 TODO: Add more arguments for ray tracer

-### What components of extra project that's been done?

-TODO:
-- Photon mapping with kd-tree acceleration to render caustics
-- Irridance caching

-### Are there any known bugs for your code?

-Not that I know of.